 Aggressive national goals for significantly reducing petroleum use and greenhouse gas emissions require major improvements in all aspects of our nation’s energy use.
 Combustion processes have historically dominated electrical power production and transportation systems.
-Despite significant advances in improving the efficiency and reducing the costs of alternative energy sources, combustion-based systems are projected to dominate the marketplace for decades.
+Despite significant advances in improving the efficiency and reducing the costs of alternative energy sources, combustion-based systems are projected to dominate the marketplace for decades, especially for hard-to-electrify sectors including aviation.
 Consequently, these systems must be optimized for energy efficiency and reduced emissions.

 The motivating problem underlying this project is a sufficiently realistic simulation of the in-cylinder processes in an internal combustion engine using low-temperature combustion for which reactivity-controlled compression ignition (RCCI) is the exemplar.
-The enabled exascale-era simulations will address key scientific questions regarding mixture formation effects, the multistage ignition of a diesel surrogate fuel, lifted flame stabilization, jet reentrainment affected by cylinder-wall geometry, and emissions.
+The enabled exascale-era simulations will address key scientific questions regarding fuel mixture effects, the multistage ignition of a diesel surrogate fuel, lifted flame stabilization, jet entrainment affected by cylinder-wall geometry, and emissions.